 Castelbueno

-We arrived to the Ypsigro Hotel at about 9pm and parked on the side of the road as the hotel does not have a car park.
-Ypsigro is a really nice hotel with ramps and elevator and general accessibility, but I had some little issues with access in the room and bathroom.
+We arrived at the Ypsigro Hotel at about 9 pm and parked on the side of the road as the hotel does not have a car park.
+Ypsigro is a nice hotel with ramps an elevator and general accessibility, but I had some little issues with access to the room and bathroom.
 It was not possible to get to the bed from the side as there was not enough space between the bed and the wall.
 The only way was the foot of the bed.
 The bigger problem was the bathroom.
 The roll-in shower did not have any grab rails and did not have a mounted stable chair-only a very unstable plastic one.
 I would not recommend this hotel if you travel alone.

 Castlebueno is an old town located on the slopes of the Madonie Mountains with some hilly streets (paving stones).
-If this is not a problem for you I would recommend to visit its centre and stroll around.
+If this is not a problem for you I would recommend visiting its center and strolling around.

 Agrigento

 The next town to visit was Agrigento on the other side of the island.
 On the way there, we stopped at Cefalu for a short beach break and to see the Villa Romana del Casale in the middle of Sicily.
-The Villa Romana del Casale is a villa built by the Romans in the first quarter of the 4th century containing the richest, largest and most complex collection of Roman mosaics in the world.
-There is a wheelchair path and you can see the most of the mosaics but not all of them.
+The Villa Romana del Casale is a villa built by the Romans in the first quarter of the 4th century that contains the richest, largest, and most complex collection of Roman mosaics in the world.
+There is a wheelchair path and you can see most of the mosaics but not all of them.

-Ramps were in place where needed and the room as well as the bathroom were spacious and included a roll-in shower and toilet with hand rails.
-Like all the destinations leadings up to this, Agrigento is also an old and hilly town.
+Ramps were in a place where needed and the room as well as the bathroom were spacious and included a roll-in shower and toilet with handrails.
+Like all the destinations leading up to this, Agrigento is also an old and hilly town.
 The central location of the hotel made it super convenient though.
-The only thing you have to struggle with is a steep street down from the hotel to the main promenade that’s about 100 meters long and of course made of cobblestones.
+The only thing you have to struggle with is a steep street down from the hotel to the main promenade that’s about 100 meters long and of course, made of cobblestones.

 Palermo

 Finally, the Sicilian Capital of Palermo!
 Since it is the main city, we had a positive attitude regarding wheelchair access.
-Parking was still difficult but the Centrale Palace Hotel has a private parking but for an extra fee.
-There is a small 1-2 inch step at the hotel entrance but after you pass it everything is just superb, including a large bedroom and a bathroom with a roll-in shower and hand rails where needed.
-Everything absolutely accessible.
+Parking was still difficult but the Centrale Palace Hotel has private parking but for an extra fee.
+There is a small 1-2 inch step at the hotel entrance but after you pass it everything is just superb, including a large bedroom and a bathroom with a roll-in shower and handrails where needed.
+Everything is accessible.

-We had a plan to visit the Catacumbas of Palermo and I found on the internet that it was supposed to be partially accessible, but upon arrival we were told it wasn’t and did not explain why.
-Maybe broken elevator?
+We had the plan to visit the Catacumbas of Palermo and I found on the internet that it was supposed to be partially accessible, but upon arrival, we were told it wasn’t and did not explain why.
+Maybe a broken elevator?
 I suggest contacting Catacumbas of Palermo directly if you want to try and visit.

 Trapani

-Airport Note: The airport in Trapani is like most of the small airports.
-However after checking-in, disabled people are asked to wait in a disabled-friendly room as they need to be guided to the gate using a completely different route then the rest of passengers, so forget the duty free shopping.
-Furthermore, I had not troubles taking my hand-cycle on the airplane—but dismantled it for the crew.
+Airport Note: The airport in Trapani is like most small airports.
+However, after checking in, disabled people are asked to wait in a disabled-friendly room as they need to be guided to the gate using a completely different route than the rest of the passengers, so forget the duty-free shopping.
+Furthermore, I had no troubles taking my handcycle on the airplane—but dismantled it for the crew.